-While there were some falls and cascades on the way, all of them were left in the dust.
-Hard to compete with this one.
-It was a spectacular view.
-As a kid, I was browsing books with Chinese art, and there would be paintings of waterfalls, coming from clouds to clouds, with an occasional pine..
+While some falls and cascades were on the way, all of them were left in the dust.
+Hard to compete with something of this scale; what a spectacular outlook!
+As a kid, I browsed books with Chinese art, and there would be paintings of waterfalls, coming from clouds to clouds, around an occasional pine..
 I mean, just like these!

-Back then, I thought: "Ah these people, they had some proper fantasy."
-Turned out, they just came here to draw what they saw.
+Back then, I thought: "Ah, these people had some proper fantasy."
+Now, it turned out they just came here to draw what they saw.
 It was a similar sensation as when I saw the sunsets in Italy for the first time.
 Like if you would enter an artwork.
 It was real, and it felt brilliant.

 There were some further trails carved in the stone, but all were blocked with a fence.
 Looking at them, I did see why.
-Exposed steep stairs in wet rock, no railings, just a good-sized abyss.. one could easily imagine possible troubles this would lead if used by tourists in flipflops (we saw some of them here).
+Exposed steep stairs in wet rock, no railings, just a good-sized abyss.. one could easily imagine possible troubles this would lead to if used by tourists in flip-flops (we saw a number of them here).
 So we went back to the hotel.

-The following morning we woke up at dawn, as the plan was to board the first morning bus to the entrance gate of the park.
-This was a good call not just because it allowed us to use the daylight to the max, but also because we avoided big crowds that clog the area later through the day.
+The following day we woke up at dawn, as the plan was to board the first-morning bus to the park's entrance gate.
+This was a good call, not just because it allowed us to use the daylight to the max but also because we avoided big crowds that clog the area later through the day.
 Now; the park.
 It is a massive granite ridge breaking through the wavy landscape.

 Before traveling to the park, I read that there are people who carry supplies and materials up the mountain on their shoulders.
-I thought that it is either a piece of old information from the age before the cable cars or just a touristy gimmick.
+I thought it was either a piece of old information from the age before the cable cars or just a touristy gimmick.
 But nope!